dhermes/bossylobster-blog/content/2014-12-03-brand-new-blog.md

 slug: brand-new-blog
 comments: true

-After a happy 3-year run with [blogger][1], I've taken the plunge.
+After a happy 3-year run with [blogger][1], I've moved on.
 I am now hand-crafting HTML for my posts and using a static site generator for my content.
-It feels so 90's, but I didn't know anything about the internet then, so maybe not quite.
+It feels so 90's, but I wasn't using the internet then, so what do I know?

 ## Why?

-When I [started][3] my blog, I was still a greenhorn.
-I was happy to have a place to share the things I learned, but still had plenty to learn.
+When I [started][3] my blog, I was still learning the ropes as a programmer.
+I was happy to have a place to share the things I learned, but didn't have much context for the things I was writing.
 However, as I started to develop a voice, I became acutely aware that the look and feel of my blog was not good.

-It came to a head when I wanted to make some parts stand out in a [post][4] about an interview brain teaser.
-A good [friend][5] of mine took me to task; it was something along the lines of "Danny, this looks like shit".
+After a good [friend][5] of mine told me something along the lines of "Danny, are you blind?", it was clear I needed to make a change.
 He solidified what I had known for some time:

 > In order to have a voice, I needed more than just content.

-I needed to respect my viewers taste in a quality viewing experience.
-As a freshly minted math nerd from the University of Michigan, I had no appreciation for the look and feel of things.
-However, after two and a half years in a job that required plenty of public speaking, it became clear that the presentation of a message has a large impact on its reception.
+I needed to respect my viewers taste by providing a quality visual experience.
+This was not clear to me as a freshly minted math nerd from the University of Michigan.
+However, after two and a half years at Google spent building plenty of slide decks, I knew better.

+The presentation of a message has a large impact on its reception.
+By not writing with viewers in mind, I was weakening my work by increasing the effort required to consume it.

 Thanks for reading!
+I hope you're enjoying a more visually pleasing blog experience and welcome any [feedback][18] you may have.

 Feel free to continue on if you are a nerd like me.

 ## How?

-Inspired by my old pal [Brian][6] and by the insanely productive [Jake Vanderplas][7], I decided to port my old content by hand.
+Inspired by my old buddy [Brian][6] and by the insanely productive [Jake Vanderplas][7], I decided to port my old content by hand.

 The current blog you see here is due to a few main ingredients:

 - The [Pelican][2] static site generator, for the Python hacker in me.
 - The [`octopress`][8] theme for Pelican.
 This is arguably the most important part.
 Big thanks to the [original][9] theme, I love it!
 - Static content hosting via [GitHub Pages][10].
 Luckily it's a breeze to [set up][12] a [custom domain][11].
 - HTTPS always on and other perks from [CloudFlare][13].
-Their slogan

-    > "Give us five minutes and we'll supercharge your website."

-    is spot on; CloudFlare is so easy to use!
+They claim they only need five minutes and it is not an exaggeration!

-Beyond that, I "enhanced" the Pelican dev experience by [adding][14] a way to broadcast within my local network for local testing on mobile devices.
+Beyond that, I **enhanced** the Pelican dev experience by [adding][14] a way to broadcast within my local network for local testing on mobile devices.
 In addition, via [Travis][15], my blog has a [build][16] stage just like real software.
 This allows the new static content